Awards 2024

 Three people gardening

-Reggy Saint Fortcolin stands at the heart of these initiatives, embodying the spirit of community engagement and environmental advocacy.
+Reggy St Fortcolin stands at the heart of these initiatives, embodying the spirit of community engagement and environmental advocacy.
 His innovative approach to creating green spaces within the urban landscape of Bridgeport has not only beautified the city but also cultivated a culture of conservation.
 Through the planting of micro-forests and the creation of pollinator gardens at local schools, Reggy has made significant strides in making nature accessible to all, particularly youth, ensuring the seeds of environmental stewardship are sown early.

-As CLCC honors the Aspetuck Land Trust and Reggy Saint Fortcolin with this award, we celebrate their remarkable achievements in community engagement and environmental conservation.
+As CLCC honors the Aspetuck Land Trust and Reggy St Fortcolin with this award, we celebrate their remarkable achievements in community engagement and environmental conservation.
 Their work serves as an example of how thoughtful collaboration, innovation, and a deep commitment to community values can create lasting impact.
 ALT’s dedication to inclusivity and engagement, coupled with Reggy’s tireless advocacy for green spaces and environmental education have together enriched lives and transformed the Bridgeport community’s relationship with nature.

 Conservation Hero Award